Less Than Halfway There!

 A decision I suspect Beny did not take much time to ponder!

 Born in Kupyn, a village in the Khmelnytskyi oblast of Ukraine, Beny worked as a tobacco farmer when the Last Czar's Russian Cossacks carried out a pogrom on the Jews of Kupyn.
 Lucky enough to survive the Russian attacks, Beny moved the family to Brichany; the Moldovian village where Jews had been living since 1760 and where Yiddish was spoken by more than 95% of the population in the village of 6,000.
-Showing his sechel and seeing the writing on the wall for European Jews, after a short break–laboring in the tobacco fields of Brichany– Beny pushed the family towards their final destination as homesteaders in South Dakota.
-When Russian soldiers got around to occupying Brichany later in the century, they confiscated all of the property owned by the Jews of Brichany before engaging in a murderous rage.
-An email from a Ukrainian paint dealer I continue to correspond with likely describing the horror’s Beny and the remaining Gershkowitz’s were fortunate enough to miss.
+After a brief "respite" working in the tobacco fields of Brichany, Beny saw the writing on the wall for European Jews.
+Showing his sechel, Beny brought the family to the United States, ultimately homesteading a plot of land in South Dakota.
+By the time Russian soldiers committed their genocide of the Jews of Brichany, Beny Gershkowitz was Benjamin Gersh.
+Though an email from a Ukrainian paint dealer I continue my correspondence with describes what Beny left behind.

 Indy’s More Than 500!